 ADHD (Attention Deficit Hyperactivity Disorder) is a behavioral disorder most often diagnosed in children who display hyperactivity, lack of attention, and/or impulsivity, and a whole list of other behaviors.

 This makes it easy to understand why ADHD kids love running or playing ball, yet struggle with tasks that require sitting down for long periods of time, like reading.

 In fact, a recent study shows about half the number of children with ADHD experience problems reading—a frustrating problem for parents of ADHD kids who wish to instill effective reading skills in them.

-* Connect with your ADHD child and make it fun:
+Connect with your ADHD child and make it fun.

 I wanted my son to learn from an early age that reading is a positive experience.
 When he was little, I regularly sat him on my lap with a book so that we could learn the alphabet together.

-I realized it was very important to teach the sound each letter makes, so I ran my index finger under the line of print as I said the words aloud.
+I realized it was helpful to teach the sound each letter makes, so I ran my index finger under the line of print as I said the words aloud.

 If he did not know a word, he knew he could ask me how to help him sound it out.